10 Ways to Beat the Summer Heat

 Babies younger than 6 months should be kept out of direct sunlight.
 Keep in mind babies don’t sweat, but to cool them off, consider purchasing a handheld fan with an attached water bottle to spray mist.

-“Fans can also be really helpful for keeping air circular and moving,” said Dr. Ashley Brouillette, a Pediatric Sports Medicine Primary Care Physician at Children’s Healthcare of Atlanta.
+“Fans can also be really helpful for keeping air circular and moving,” says Dr. Ashley Brouillette, a Pediatric Sports Medicine Primary Care Physician at Children’s Healthcare of Atlanta.
 “For all kids, you want to make sure to have access to shade and hydration.
 You don’t want to be in an environment that’s going to cause rapid sweating, because you don’t want to lose moisture.”

 Drink water.

-“Get your kids used to drinking water,” Brouillette said.
+“Get your kids used to drinking water,” Brouillette says.
 “Leave a big pitcher of water in the refrigerator, so they are used to taking that out as something to drink.
 Give them their own bottle or cup they’re excited to drink out of.
 You can also try different flavored waters, but make sure they’re not super sugary.
 If they’re older, you can incentivize and make it a reward system: they can’t go out and play until they drink water.
 For little ones, make sure they get in the habit of drinking water early.
 If kids grow up not drinking water, it can be a hard habit to get into.
 The body and hormones are sensitive to carbs and sugar, and if you get used to them, it changes what your body expects in a physiological way.”

 Don’t wait until your child is thirsty to encourage them to hydrate.
 Serve water 30 minutes before an activity.
 Kids who weigh less than 90 pounds should aim for five ounces of water every 20 minutes, and those who weigh more than 90 pounds should aim for eight ounces every 20 minutes.